WanionTechnologies/Encryptable/docs/SECRET_ROTATION.md

 - **No key storage risk:** Secrets are never stored, only derived
 - **User-driven rotation:** Users control when their secret changes
-- **Zero-knowledge compliance:** No key custodians, no key compromise
+- **Request-scoped knowledge compliance:** No key custodians, no key compromise
 - **Simple implementation:** Decrypt with old secret, re-encrypt with new
 - **Regulatory alignment:** Meets or exceeds major compliance standards